georou/grafana-selinux/README.md

 yum install selinux-policy-devel setools-console
 # Change to the directory containing the .if, .fc & .te files
 cd grafana-selinux
-make -f /usr/share/selinux/devel/Makefile grafanad.pp
+make -f /usr/share/selinux/devel/Makefile grafana.pp
-semodule -i grafanad.pp
+semodule -i grafana.pp
 ```

 ## Debugging and Troubleshooting

 * If you're getting permission errors, uncomment permissive in the .te file and try again.
 Re-check logs for any issues.
-Or `semanage permissive -a grafanad_t`
+Or `semanage permissive -a grafana_t`
 * Easy way to add in allow rules is the below command, then copy or redirect into the .te module.
 Rebuild and re-install:
 * Don't forget to actually look at what is suggested. audit2allow will most likely go for a coarse grained permission!